1991 Darwin: Diameter and albedo

-According to the surveys carried out by the Japanese Akari satellite and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Darwin measures between 4.989 and 6.32 kilometers in diameter and its surface has an albedo between 0.16 and 0.28.
+According to the surveys carried out by the Japanese Akari satellite and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Darwin measures between 4.989 and 6.32 kilometres in diameter and its surface has an albedo between 0.16 and 0.28.

-The Collaborative Asteroid Lightcurve Link adopts Pravec's revised WISE data, that is, an albedo of 0.2541 and a diameter of 5.02 kilometers with an absolute magnitude of 13.6.
+The Collaborative Asteroid Lightcurve Link adopts Pravec's revised WISE data, that is, an albedo of 0.2541 and a diameter of 5.02 kilometres with an absolute magnitude of 13.6.

 Naming

-This minor planet was named in memory of English naturalist Charles Darwin (1809–1882), the first to establish the theory of biological evolution.
+This minor planet was named in memory of English naturalist Charles Darwin (1809–1882), the first to establish the theory of evolution by natural selection.
 While on research in Argentina, he crossed the Andes relatively near to the Leoncito Astronomical Complex where the minor planet was discovered.

-The asteroid also honors George Darwin (1845–1912), his second son who was a noted astronomer for his pioneering application of detailed dynamical analyses to problems of cosmogony and geology.
-The Darwins are also honored by the lunar and Martian craters Darwin.
+The asteroid also honours George Darwin (1845–1912), his second son who was a noted astronomer for his pioneering application of detailed dynamical analyses to problems of cosmogony and geology.
+The Darwins are also honoured by the lunar and Martian craters Darwin.
 The official naming citation was published by the Minor Planet Center on 1 April 1980 (M.P.C.
 5282).